B. A. Mohiddin: Early life and background

 Mohiddin was born to Abdul Khader and Haleema on 5th May 1938 in Bajpe village of Mangalore taluk.
 He completed his Graduation in Science - B.Sc from 1959 to 1961 in Vijaya College, Bangalore.

 Personal life

 B. A. Mohiddin married Khateeja on 25 May 1962.
 The couple has four children which includes two sons A K Mustaq, Asif Masood and two daughter Haleema Shahin, Fathima Sabeena.

 Political career

-Mohiddin joined Congress party in 1969, He became General secretary of Youth Congress under Sri.
-D B Chandregowda.
-Became General Secretary of KPCC under Devraj Urs in 1975 to 1980, In 1978, running from the Bantwal Assembly constituency in the Dakshina Kannada district.
-After that, he was denied a party ticket to contest subsequent elections.
-Consequently, he joined the Janata Dal party.
-He was Member of All India Congress Committee since 2007.
+Mohiddin joined the Indian National Congress (INC) in 1969.
+He became General secretary of Youth Congress under D. B. Chandregowda, and then the General Secretary of Karnataka Pradesh Congress Committee under Devraj Urs in 1975, a position he served till 1980.
+In 1978, he contested the Assembly election from Bantval.
+After that, he was denied a party ticket to contest subsequent elections, and consequently, joined the Janata Dal party.
+In 2004, he rejoined the INC and was a member of the All India Congress Committee since 2007.

 Positions held

 Death

-Mohiddin died on 10 July 2018. left behind a wife-Khadeeja, sons-Abdul Khader Mushtaq and Asif Masood, and daughters-Halima Shahin and Fatima Sabina.
+Mohiddin died on 10 July 2018.
+He was survived by his wife Khadeeja, his sons Abdul Khader Mushtaq and Asif Masood, and his daughters Halima Shahin and Fatima Sabina.